mijwad7/Meta-Capstone/README.md

+# Little Lemon Restaurant App

+This is a web app made with REact, for a restaurant.
+It allows users to look the restaurant's menu, and check the reservations to book a table.
+It uses an API to facilitate the table booking process.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).